 It should be noted that for certain States, data differences or restrictions may impact the presented trends.

-State-level statistics on inpatient stays are from the HCUP State Inpatient Databases (SID) and quarterly data if available.
+State-level statistics on inpatient stays are drawn from the HCUP State Inpatient Databases (SID) and quarterly data if available.
 Information based on quarterly data should be considered preliminary.
 Quarterly data will be replaced by the State's complete annual SID for the year when it is available.
-Additionally, it is possible for a State's annual SID to be recreated.
-As a result of either the replacement of quarterly data with annual SID or the recreation of an annual SID, previously reported statistics for a given State may change.
+Additionally, it is possible for a State's annual SID to be updated.
+As a result of either the replacement of quarterly data with annual SID or the update of an annual SID, previously reported statistics for a given State may change.
 The SID are limited to patients treated in community hospitals in the State.
 Community hospitals are defined as short-term, non-Federal, general, and other hospitals, excluding hospital units of other institutions (e.g., prisons).
 Included among community hospitals are obstetrics and gynecology, otolaryngology, orthopedic, cancer, pediatric, public, and academic medical hospitals.
 Excluded are community hospitals that are also long-term care facilities such as rehabilitation, psychiatric, and alcoholism and chemical dependency hospitals.

 We adjust the discharge counts for hospitals that were not included in the SID or quarterly data.
 Across all States, the SID are missing about 7 percent of community hospitals and about 1.5 percent of discharges.
 Weighting for missing hospitals uses the following information from the American Hospital Association (AHA) Annual Survey of Hospitals to define strata within the State: